flutter/devtools/case_study/memory_leaks/leaking_counter_1/README.md

 ## Leak debugging lab

-Users report that the app consumes more and more memory with every button click.
-Your task is to fix the leak using the tab Memory > Diff, assuming the application is too large to find the issue by simply reviewing the code of the button handler.

-Setup the lab:
+1. Setup the lab:

-1. Clone DevTools: `git clone git@github.com:flutter/devtools.git`

-2. Navigate to the DevTools directory (`cd devtools`) in two console tabs

-3. In the first console tab:

     a.
-Start the app:
+Start the latest version of DevTools by following [BETA_TESTING.md](https://github.com/polina-c/devtools/blob/master/BETA_TESTING.md)

+    b. in another console tabs navigate to the DevTools directory (`cd devtools`) and start the app:

         ```
         cd case_study/memory_leaks/leaking_counter_1
         flutter run -d macos --profile
         ```

-    b.
-Copy the Observatory URL displayed in the console

-4. In the second console tab:

-    a.
-Start DevTools with experimental features enabled:

-    ```
-    cd packages/devtools_app
-    flutter run -d chrome --dart-define=enable_experiments=true
-    ```

-    b.
-Paste the copyed URL to the connection box

     c.
-Open Memory > Diff
+Copy the Observatory URL displayed in the console to the connection box in DevTools

+2. Solve the puzzle:

+Users report the app consumes more and more memory with every button click.
+Your task is to fix the leak using the tab Memory > Diff, assuming the application is too large to find the issue by simply reviewing the code of the button handler.